-There are some considerations that are holding back some rights owners from a wholesale rush direct to the consumer.
+Some considerations are holding back some rights owners from a wholesale rush direct to the consumer.
 Long-standing relationships with broadcast partners have been highly rewarding for many rights holders and severing the links is difficult.
 New tech companies, though some have dabbled in sports, seem to have no interest in triggering a new era of rights inflation by competing for major sports rights.

 Vindicia solutions for D2C sports services

 Vindicia subscription management solutions for sports support the entire D2C subscription lifecycle.
-Rights holders can monetize more fans, retain them longer, and apply data-driven subscription intelligence to increasing revenue.
-Digital content can easily be packaged in a variety ways, including seasonal subscriptions, team-focused subscriptions within league-based services, pay-per-view events, one-time viewing options, and special offers and bundles for VIPs and season ticket holders
+Rightsholders can monetize more fans, retain them longer, and apply data-driven subscription intelligence to increasing revenue.
+Digital content can easily be packaged in a variety of ways, including seasonal subscriptions, team-focused subscriptions within league-based services, pay-per-view events, one-time viewing options, and special offers and bundles for VIPs and season ticket holders

 For example, Barcelona FC is set to launch the new Barça TV+ service, using the Vindicia subscription management platform.
 The new service is designed to build a direct relationship with fans and equip the club with a better understanding of its fan base and user behavior.